iainquayle/lemnos/issues.md

 ### generation

+UPDATE: in the end since python does not allow something like type classes, the best option is the map solution to the best of my knowledge, with the binding solution, the class objects would need to prior to the schema creation have the functions bound, which depending on, and to my best guess, of the cpython implementation would mean that they would need to be bound in the same file as the schema creation, which wouldnt allow a framework agnostic system. as well this de couples and part of the schema from the actual backend running and implementation.

 two options, have a map that takes in the type and runs/returns the function, or, overide a interface function that is blank to begin with to the class (not instance).